SMKIDRaadet/dtu-course-analyzer/README.md

  1. Update the list of courses using getCourseNumbers.js
  2. Create a file called `secret.txt` containing the `ASP.NET_SessionId` cookie set when entering https://kurser.dtu.dk.
 Make sure there is no leading or trailing whitespace and newlines
  3. Run the scraper `python3 scraper.py`
- 4. Analyze the data using `python3 analyzer.py chrome_extension`
+ 4. Analyze the data using `python3 analyzer.py extension`